Markov Chain Monte Carlo convergence diagnostics

 Progression of IACT for converged example

-For the converged MCMC algorithm you can see that the IACT drops over time but the IACT for the Y is quite large meaning that it takes a much longer time to generate independent samples but has stabilised.
-While X is much much smaller meaning that it takes much less time to get independent samples.
-This matches the compleixty of the repsective marginals.
+For the (seemingly) converged MCMC algorithm, you can see that the IACT drops over time but the IACT for the Y is quite large, meaning that it takes a much longer time to generate independent samples but has stabilised.
+While X is much, much smaller, meaning that it takes much less time to get independent samples.
+This matches the complexity of the respective marginals.

 Effective Sampling Size